-The African Wildlife Foundation (AWF) is saddened to hear that the northern white rhino is teetering on the edge of extinction.
-With the health of the last remaining male rhino deteriorating to the point of possible euthanasia in the future, this subspecies is all but gone due to poaching.
+The African Wildlife Foundation (AWF) is deeply saddened to hear that the northern white rhino is teetering on the edge of extinction.
+With the death of the last remaining male rhino yesterday, this subspecies is all but gone due to poaching.
 This is just another tragic reminder of how culpable humans are for the loss of the world’s most charismatic wildlife, and that we all must become global stewards for Africa.

 The 45-year-old rhino named Sudan recently developed a recurring infection on his right rear leg despite 24-hour care by veterinarians at Ol Pejeta Conservancy in Kenya.
-He’s surrounded by nonstop ranger surveillance since rhino horn is targeted by the illegal wildlife trade bound for Asia.
-Sudan lives with the last two female northern white rhinos who are unfortunately incapable of natural reproduction, and Sudan’s sperm count is too low to reproduce due to his age.
-There’s still hope that artificially assisted reproduction is a possibility, but that’s a complicated procedure that has never been attempted before in rhinos.
+He was surrounded by nonstop ranger surveillance since rhino horn is targeted by the illegal wildlife trade bound for Asia.
+Sudan lived with the last two female northern white rhinos who were unfortunately incapable of natural reproduction, and Sudan’s sperm count was too low to reproduce due to his age.

 “Can you imagine a world without rhinos,” asked Dr. Philip Muruthi, African Wildlife Foundation’s Vice President of Species Protection.
 “This is a major symbol of Africa.
 Who should be crying at the moment about this news?
 It should be the whole of Africa.
 This animal might be representative of others to come.
 In the last seven years, the western black rhino was also declared extinct.
 What is the aspiration of Africa for other species of rhino?”